yash251/substreams/docs/new/tutorials/evm.md

 ### Dev Container Reference

-The [Dev Container Reference](../references/devcontainer-ref.md) helps you navigate the complete container and its common errors.
+The [Dev Container Reference](../references/devcontainer-ref.md) helps you navigate the container and its common errors.

-### GUI Reference
+### CLI Reference

-The [GUI reference](../references/gui.md) lets you explore all the tools available in the Substreams GUI.
+The [CLI reference](../references/cli/command-line-interface.md) lets you explore all the tools available in the Substreams CLI.

-### Manifests Reference
+### Substreams Components Reference

-The [Manifests Reference](../references/manifests.md) helps you with editing the `substreams.yaml`.
+The [Components Reference](../references/substreams-components/) dives deeeper into navigating the `substreams.yaml`.